madlambda/Acorn/docs/hierarchical-fs.md

 In the example above, “config” is a typed file and its content isn’t a JSON but cat (using open, read, close syscalls) applied on the file name reads the byte representation of the file structure.
-Opening “./config.host” is the same as opening the “./config” and asking a file descriptor for the host field.
+Opening “./config.host” is the same as opening the “./config” and asking a file handle for the host field.
 The example above adds a different semantic for paths where dots (.) references field attributes of the file, just as an example for a file system design, that adds the possibility to reach a specific content (a field) inside the file